 “And the tears come streaming down your face, when you lose something you can’t replace, when you love someone, but it goes to waste, Could it be worse?”-Coldplay, (Fix You)

 I like the days I wake up before him.
 Watching him sleep is the highlight of my day sometimes.
 He drools a bit.
 And he talks.
 He talks in his sleep.
-His brown wavy hair all over his face, instead of being perfectly styled.
+His brown wavy hair falls over his face instead of being perfectly styled.
 He looks so adorable.
-I, sometimes, wish to pause time, in that moment, forever.
+I, sometimes, wish to pause time, at that moment, forever.

 It was a happy morning.
 I never could have guessed that the day would end with one of us gone.

-He was devastated but I couldn’t reach him.
+He was devastated, but I couldn’t reach him.
 I couldn’t tell him that it was alright.
 I didn’t feel anything.
 I couldn’t tell him how much I loved him.
 I couldn’t comfort him.
-I could never sync my heart to his again, because mine had stopped beating and his was never the same again.
+I could never sync my heart to his again because mine had stopped beating, and his heart was never the same again.

 I still haunt this city.
 His house and the hotel.
 Trying to find a reason as to why we were separated so soon.